 (6) [Due care] Adequate exhaust ventilation shall be [taken in] provided when using vaporous materials or pollutants.

 [C.] F. Toilet Facilities in Rehabilitation Area.
 [In new construction], All facilities with rehabilitation areas shall provide a [lavatory] hand washing sink and toilet [which] that meet ANSI A117.1 standards for residents who are dependent on the use of a wheelchair [patients]..
 These facilities shall be readily accessible to [the] residents being provided rehabilitative services.
-All toilet and bathing rooms within a rehabilitation [patients] area must be equipped with a nurse call system as described in §.26C of this chapter.
+All toilet and bathing rooms within a rehabilitation [patients] area must be equipped with a nurse call system as described in §.37 C of this chapter.

 10.07.02.31